 Size matters… If you want to maximize your time on the water then you’re going to want to invest in the right size kite.
 When choosing kite size, it is a combination of wind speed and rider weight.
 The basics are, the bigger the rider, the bigger the kite.
 The smaller the rider, the smaller the kite.
 We use smaller kites for windy conditions and bigger kites for light winds.
 St Petersburg’s average wind during windy season (October to June) is 15-20mph.
 Our average wind during the summer months is 8-13mph.

-Weight can be your best friend or worst enemy.
-The most basic rule of thumb is the heavier you are, the bigger the size kite you’ll need.
-Here’s a list of the most used kite size based on your weight and the average wind conditions during windy season:
+The most basic rule of thumb is the heavier you are, the bigger the kite you will need.
+Here’s a list of the most used kite sizes based on weight and the average wind conditions during our windy season:

 90-120lbs – 9m/10m